pfranz1/pfranz1/README.md

 - 👋 Hi, I’m @pfranz1
-- 👀 I’m interested in human effiency and AI
+- 👀 I’m interested in programming!
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently working with Flutter on an app
 - 📫 How to reach me pfranz1@lsu.edu

 <!---